scientific-python/cookie/README.md

     versioning) **(Recommended for Rust projects)**

-Currently, the best choice is probably hatch for pure Python projects, and setuptools (such as the pybind11 choice) for binary projects.
+Currently, the best choice is probably hatch for pure Python projects, and scikit-build (such as the scikit-build-core + pybind11 choice) for binary projects.

 #### To use (modern copier version)